timothy-johnston/timothy-johnston.github.io/_posts/2018-07-17-how-i-built-a-cat-detecting-twitter-bot.markdown

 Recently, I built a cat-detecting, picture-taking, and tweet-tweeting Raspberry Pi / Twitter bot called [ThirstyCat][thirsty-cat].
 This is a Twitter bot that automatically takes a photo of my sweet cat Shasta and posts it to Twitter each time she takes a drink from her water bowl.
 I had been wanting to put together a project utilizing not only programming but also hardware/electronics for a while, and I also had been wanting to share pictures of my cat with random people on the Internet for a while.
 Thus, ThirstyCat was born.
 This post covers how I built this project - feel free to use this as a guide to build your own, or use it as inspiration to build something different!

 ## Description
 ThirstyCat uses a force-senstive resistor (FSR) and Raspberry Pi B+ to detect when Shasta approaches her water bowl.
-Since the FSR itsself is very small, I placed it underneath a larger platform (okay, a cheap cutting board) set in front of the water bowl.
+Since the FSR itself is very small, I placed it underneath a larger platform (okay, a cheap cutting board) set in front of the water bowl.
 This way, any time the cat walks towards the bowl a force is applied to the FSR, even if its not being directly stepped on.
 A Pi Cam connected to the Pi is then triggered to take a picture.

 The system is controlled with a script written in Python, and it uses the Tweepy library to communicate with the Twitter API.
 Within the Python script is a force threshold value - whenever the platform is stepped on, the values coming back from the FSR increase and exceed the threshold.
 This triggers the Pi Cam to take a picture, and then that picture is automatically tweeted.
 Here's an example Tweet!